lintool/bfscan/README.md

 `java -cp <jar file> <appropriate class> <arguments>`

 If you simply run the code without any arguments, it will tell you the arguments it needs.
+Note that you may need to increase java heap size using `-Xmx` option.